ethereum/remix-project/docs/tutorial_debug.rst

 .. image:: remix1.png

-Then we should call the ``Donate`` function (that will send ether to the contract).
+Then we should call the ``Donate`` function (that will send Ether to the contract).

-Let's set the amount of ether:
+Let's set the amount of Ether:

 Right panel / second tab from the left - fill in the ´´value´´ input (´1 ether´ for instance)